 Get creative by highlighting any eco-conscious efforts you have at your company (hopefully you have a few).
 It may be the tipping point that gets someone to choose your product over a competitor’s.

-Consider (and following through with) the following to comfort shoppers concerned about the environmental impact of their purchases:
+Consider, and following through with, the following ways to comfort shoppers concerned about the environmental impact of their purchases:

 - Reduced packing material